 When asserted HIGH (5 V) while in LOCK mode, RELATIVE JUMP engages a sample-and-hold circuit and takes the Laser Servo out of lock.
-The voltage on the SERVO OUTPUT is the sample-and-hold value summed in with the LASER JUMP AMPLITUDE.
-For example, if the laser is locked and the SERVO OUTPUT is -200 mV, then engaging the RELATIVE JUMP and putting 300 mV on the LASER JUMP AMPLITUDE will make the SERVO OUTPUT 100 mV (-200 mV + 300 mV).
+The voltage on the SERVO OUTPUT is the sample-and-hold value summed in with the negative of the LASER JUMP AMPLITUDE.
+For example, if the laser is locked and the SERVO OUTPUT is -200 mV, then putting +300 mV on the LASER JUMP AMPLITUDE and engaging the RELATIVE JUMP will set the SERVO OUTPUT to -200 mV + (-300 mV) = -500 mV.
 This feature is useful for jumping the laser relative to its current lock point (say +200 MHz from a locked transition).
-When returned to LOW (0 V), the loop filter is reengaged, enabling the laser to be relocked to its original position (by setting LASER JUMP AMP to zero before returning the trigger to TTL low), or to a new lock point (by asserting the trigger low with the LASER JUMP AMP still at a non-zero value).
+When returned to LOW (0 V), the loop filter is reengaged, enabling the laser to be relocked to a new lock point (by asserting the trigger low with the LASER JUMP AMP still at a non-zero value).
 (See application note here.)
+Or the laser can be relocked to its original position (by setting LASER JUMP AMP to zero before returning the trigger to TTL low).
 Engaging or disengaging the RELATIVE JUMP is achieved in under 400 μ s.